Blagoja95/job-board-web-app/README.md

 /update via POST to update post data (params : {id, title, qual, about, city, type})

+If no user or posts are found, users or posts property with empty array is returned.

+    curl localhost:8080/users?name=notAnUser

+    {
+        "results": 0,
+        "posts": []
+    }

+If using incorrect request following response is returned:

+    {
+        "results": 0,
+        "info": "Wrong request!"
+    }
 ### Register
 calling /register via POST method is used to create a new user